Czech orthography: Voicing assimilation

 For historical reasons, the consonant [ɡ] is written k in Czech words like kde ('where', < Proto-Slavic *kъdě) or kdo ('who', < Proto-Slavic *kъto).
 This is because the letter g was historically used for the consonant [j].
 The original Slavic phoneme /ɡ/ changed into /h/ in the Old-Czech period.
 Thus, /ɡ/ is not a separate phoneme (with a corresponding grapheme) in words of domestic origin; it occurs only in foreign words (e.g. graf, gram, etc.).

 Final devoicing

-Unlike in English but like German and Russian, voiced consonants are pronounced voicelessly in the final position in words.
+Unlike in English but like German, Dutch and Russian, voiced consonants are pronounced voicelessly in the final position in words.
 In declension, they are voiced in cases where the words take on endings.